Where We Be

 close: ocotillo, prickly pear, teddy bear cholla,

-palo verde, and of course saguaro.
-We have to
+palo verde, and saguaro.
+We have to say, the

-alive desert we've ever seen.
-It gets more rain
+we've ever seen.
+It gets more rain than most

 |Hiking with friends on a sunny day.
 What could be better?